KrishnaveniNataraj/notes-app-with-auth/README.md

 View - 2
 |__EditNote
 ```
-## Assignment PART-1
+## Assignment PART-2

-Create a view similar to keep.google.com Dashboard Page.
-Persist the Notes using JSON-SERVER.
+Create a view for WelcomePage component.
+Implement authorization and route protection and deploy your app your Heroku.

 ## Steps to Setup the project
 1. Fork this repository into your personal workspace.